adam-p/yesterday-i-learned/biology.md

 1. Stress supposedly shortens telomeres (which makes you die sooner).
 1. [If you wake up early, you need to eat early.](https://qz.com/1006048/waking-up-early-for-work-could-quite-literally-be-killing-you/) Otherwise it is bad for your body glucose levels.
 1. Pigs don't sweat.
 That's why they roll in mud: mud is cool.
+1. Even if you drink milk, [you will lose bone density if you drink soda.](http://www.webmd.com/osteoporosis/features/soda-osteoporosis#2) Study does not conclude whether the soda or the caffeine is the culprit.
+1. Tiny mites called [demodex](https://en.wikipedia.org/wiki/Demodex) live in hair follicles.
+They are 0.4mm at the largest, and can move 8~16cm per hour on your skin.
+Almost all adults carry these mites.
+The good news is that they eat skin cells and sebum; the bad news is they might cause acne.

 [wikipedia 101]: https://en.wikipedia.org/wiki/Anthurium
 [wikipedia 105]: https://en.wikipedia.org/wiki/Chrysalis#Chrysalis